Rise of the Nazis

 Rise of the Nazis is a British documentary series about the rise and fall of Adolf Hitler and the Nazi Party.
-The first series aired in 2019, followed by the second and third series in 2022, and the fourth series in 2023.
+The first series aired in 2019, followed by the second and third series in 2022, and the fourth and final series in 2023.
 Several historians and military experts give their perspective on the events.
+The first series covers Adolf Hitler's rise to power; the second the Eastern Front during the Second World War; the third the end of the war and downfall of the Nazis; and the final series the Nuremberg trials and the hunt for war criminals in later years.